The Comprehensive Guide to Forklift Controls

 - Lift and tilt levers (for the forks)

 - Acceleration and brake pedals

 - Gauge cluster (speedometer, battery lift, oil level, maintenance reminders, etc.)

 Once you’ve mastered the hydraulic controls, you should also get a good grip (literally) on the steering system.
 When learned in tandem with the forklift speed control system, it’s easier to safely operate any forklift.
 Speaking of the speed controls, many lifts come equipped with a third pedal.
 Aside from the standard acceleration and brake pedals, this is called the inching brake.
 The inching brake allows precise control of the lift speed without impacting the forklift drive.

 A forklift typically has two levers: one to control the height of the forks and another to control their tilts.
-To understand how to properly use forklift controls levers, it is paramount for a lift operator to complete an OSHA training program.
-This ensures that a lift operator is familiar with forklift controls levers and can use them to safely maneuver a lift into tight spaces, use the machine to pick up heavy objects and materials, and more.
+To understand how to properly use forklift control levers, it is paramount for a lift operator to complete an OSHA training program.
+This ensures that a lift operator is familiar with forklift controls levers and can use them to safely maneuver a lift into tight spaces, use the machine to pick up heavy objects when using rough terrain forklift controls, and more.

 What Are Forklift Pedals?

 There are three types of forklift pedals: accelerator, brake, and clutch.
 A typical forklift has all three pedals present, but there are exceptions.

 For instance, some forklifts have an inching pedal that is used to disengage the lift’s transmission and slow down the machine or bring it to a complete stop.
 Meanwhile, hydrostatic forklifts have two accelerator pedals that serve as directional controls.